Catholic Church and homosexuality

-The relationship between the Catholic Church and homosexuality is complex and often contentious, involving various conflicting views between the Catholic Church and some in the LGBTQ community.
-According to Catholic doctrine, solely having same-sex attractions itself is not considered inherently sinful; it is the act of engaging in sexual activity with someone of the same sex that is regarded as a grave sin against chastity.
+The relationship between the Catholic Church and homosexuality is complex and often contentious, involving various conflicting views between the Roman Catholic Church and some within the LGBTQ community.

+According to Catholic doctrine, solely having same-sex attractions itself is not considered inherently sinful; it is the act of engaging in sexual activity with someone of the same sex that is regarded as a grave mortal sin against chastity.
 The Church also does not recognize nor perform any sacramental marriages between same-sex couples.
-However, the Catechism of the Catholic Church emphasizes that all same-sex individuals must "be accepted and treated with respect, compassion, and sensitivity," and that all forms of unjust discrimination should be discouraged and avoided at all cost.
+However, the Catechism of the Catholic Church emphasizes that all homosexual individuals must "be accepted and treated with respect, compassion, and sensitivity," and that all forms of unjust discrimination should be discouraged and avoided at all cost.

 The Church's teachings on this issue have developed over time, influenced by papal interventions and theologians, including the early Church Fathers.
 Pastoral care for LGBTQ Catholics is provided through a variety of official and unofficial channels, varying from diocese to diocese.
 In recent years, senior clergy and popes have called for the Church to increase its support for LGBTQ individuals.

-Globally, the Catholic Church is politically active on LGBTQ rights issues, and its relationship with the LGBTQ community has been particularly strained during critical moments, such as the height of the HIV/AIDS pandemic.
+The Catholic Church is politically active on LGBTQ issues and its relationship with the LGBTQ community has been particularly strained during critical moments, such as the height of the HIV/AIDS pandemic.
 Some notable LGBT Catholics, including priests and bishops, have been openly gay or bisexual.
 Catholic dissenters have argued that legally consensual relations between people of the same-sex is as inherently spiritual and valuable as the same for those of the opposite-sex.

-On the other hand, some Catholic organizations and institutions that uphold church teachings on sexual activities campaigned against LGBTQ rights worldwide, advocating for the promotion and encouragement of chastity and celibacy among LGBT Catholics.
+Invariably, some Catholic organizations and institutions that uphold church teachings on sexual activities campaigned against LGBTQ rights worldwide, advocating for the promotion and encouragement of chastity and celibacy among LGBT Catholics.

 Pope Francis took a notably different approach to these subjects than that of his predecessors.
-He became the first pope to support granting civil union status for same-sex individuals as a legal protection for same-sex domestic partners.
+He became the first Pope to support granting civil union status for same-sex individuals as a legal protection for same-sex domestic partners.
 He also publicly denounced sodomy laws.